Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Inference of a heterogeneous hyperelastic material property

-In \cref{fig:hyper_total_speedup}, we plot the total effective sampling speedups of DA-DINO-mMALA against DA-NO-mMALA at $n_t=4 {,}000$, pCN, LA-pCN and mMALA.
-The total speedups against LA-pCN and mMALA show that if one wants to collect more than 25 effective posterior samples, then it is more efficient to switch to DA-DINO-mMALA with $n_t=500$ rather than using mMALA.
+In \cref{fig:hyper_total_speedup}, we plot the total effective sampling speedups of DA-DINO-mMALA against DA-NO-mMALA at $n_t=4000$, pCN, LA-pCN and mMALA.
+The total speedups against LA-pCN and mMALA show that if one aims to collect more than just 25 effective posterior samples, it is more cost-efficient to switch to DA-DINO-mMALA with $n_t=500$ rather than using mMALA.
 On the other hand, the asymptotic speedup at $n_t=500$ is relatively small.
-We achieve an asymptotic speedup of $3.3$ against mMALA, one needs to collect 171 effective posterior samples to break even the offline cost of training.
+We achieve an asymptotic speedup of $3.3$ against mMALA, and one only needs to collect 171 effective posterior samples to break even the offline cost of surrogate training.